emrgnt-cmplxty/automata/automata/docs/core/base/database/json_vector_database.rst

 Overview
 --------

-``JSONVectorDatabase`` allows users to store and manage the embedding vectors in a JSON file format.
+``JSONEmbeddingVectorDatabase`` allows users to store and manage the embedding vectors in a JSON file format.
 It provides methods for adding new vectors, updating existing vectors, deleting vectors, checking if a symbol exists in the database, and calculating the similarity between a